 - Parent and carer support etc.

-All referrals to CAMHS go through the CAMHS Single Point of Access.
-Referrals can be made by all health, education and social care practitioners such as GPs, teachers, Social workers etc. You can find out more about how to make a referral via the CAMHS website Making a Referral :: Surrey and Borders Partnership NHS Foundation Trust (sabp.nhs.uk)
+Requests can be made by all health, education and social care practitioners such as GPs, teachers, Social workers etc and will go through the Children and Family Health Surrey One Stop referral service.
+You can find out more about how to make a request for support via the Mindworks Surrey website –

 Dyslexia is a learning difficulty that primarily affects the skills involved in accurate and fluent word reading and spelling.
 Characteristic features of dyslexia are difficulties in phonological awareness, verbal memory and verbal processing speed.